ruuffian/wordle-solver/README.md

 Upon successfull word guess, input `ccccc` and the script will tell you how many tries it took.
 Feel free to pr or submit issues!

+### How to Use the Automated Input Script

+This script is muhc easier to use.
+It will suggest a word based on the game state, but ultimately will accept any word that you give it.
+All of the I/O is done on the command line, but you can watch the bot enter the words in the browser that it opens up on runtime.